mbaldessari/testapp/bug-description.md

   clusterGroup.foo.bandini4: 0

 Now the interesting part seems to be that a `argocd app get test --hard-refresh` will fix things and the configmap will now contain the expected bandini4 key.
+At this point it seems no change will ever be reflected on the configmap in k8s, unless I hard-refresh via the CLI.